bongozone/bongozone/index.md

   <label for="mn-exports-imports" class="margin-toggle">Photos</label><input type="checkbox" id="mn-exports-imports" class="margin-toggle"><span class="marginnote">
   <img src="images/pan-and-shift-beta-1.png" alt="Pan-and-shift β 1">
   <br>
-  <em>Not final layout.</em>
+  <em>Not final layout; misaligned elements to fix, etc.</em>
   </span>
 </figure>
 <p>
-<span class="newthought">Pan-and-Shift</span> is a four voice, voltage-controlled
+<span class="newthought">Pan-and-Shift</span> is a four-voice, voltage-controlled
-looping shift register for the <a href="http://www.vcvrack.com/">VCVRack</a> modular synthesis environment.
+looping demultiplexed shift register for the <a href="http://www.vcvrack.com/">VCVRack</a> modular synthesis environment.
 By carefully applying modulation to the Pan-and-Shift, automatic variations upon melodic patterns may generated.
 </p>

 ## Shift Registers

-The Pan-and-Shift has 4 independent shift registers, denoted <strong>lanes</strong>.
+The Pan-and-Shift has 4 independent “analog” shift registers<label for="sn-asr" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-asr" class="margin-toggle"><span class="sidenote">Familiarity with basic <a href="https://sites.google.com/site/westcoastsynthesis/asr">analog shift register</a> operation will help comprehension of this document.</span>,
+ denoted <strong>lanes</strong>.
 Each lane has two <strong>channels</strong>.
 The left-hand channel is intended for a pitch CV, for generating a melody.
 The right-hand channel may be utilized for a secondary modulation, or a pattern of gates.